Yura52/delu/other/OVERVIEW.md

 ## `zero.flow`

-#### Flow
+#### `Flow`
 The class simplifies managing for-loops:
 - automatic management of the `epoch` and `iteration` variables
 - allows to customize the size of epoch
-- allows to change an underlying data loader on the fly
+- allows to change the underlying data loader on the fly
 - enables useful patterns
-- (not implemented: [issue](https://github.com/Yura52/zero/issues/6)) allows to dump and restore loop's state: epoch, iteration, etc.)
+- (not implemented: [issue](https://github.com/Yura52/zero/issues/6)) allows to dump and restore loop's state: epoch, iteration, etc.

 *Before*:
 ```python